-Home Care Assistance, a leading provider of home care in Las Vegas, offers some information about how to identify the early warning signs of Parkinson’s and how to best move forward with an elderly loved one’s diagnosis.
+Home Care Assistance is a leading provider of 24/7 home care, Las Vegas families can trust.
+We offer some information about how to identify the early warning signs of Parkinson’s and how to best move forward with an elderly loved one’s diagnosis.

 Early Symptoms of Parkinson’s Disease

 In the early stages of Parkinson’s, your loved one will likely develop a tremor or shake.
 Parkinson’s sufferers will have this tremor or shaking even when at rest.
 Many seniors with Parkinson’s may also stoop or lean forward when standing upright.
 These changes in abilities can lead to a lack of coordination or issues with balance and mobility.
 Another easy to spot warning sign of Parkinson’s that can develop early is difficulty swallowing.
 This is related to motor control, much like coordination, and can be dangerous due to risk of choking and/or asphyxiation.

 So how can you determine if symptoms are pointing to Parkinson’s?
 The best thing to do is to keep track of identifiable symptoms and the severity of each symptom in a journal.
 Write down when your loved one experiences warning signs such as tremors and don’t overlook behaviors such as fatigue or memory loss.
 Then, schedule an appointment with your loved one’s doctor or physician.